Cala Ratjada - the perfect spot for a solo Majorcan mini-break

 Where I ate

-Delicious breakfasts each morning at the hotel, which you can eat at the communal tables or anywhere else that takes your fancy.
+I also enjoyed the delicious breakfasts at the hotel, which you can eat at the communal tables or anywhere else that takes your fancy.
 Like on that lovely terrace.

 Breakfast with added sea view

-I enjoyed a fabulously hearty tuna nicoise salad at the sea-front Son Moll restaurant just along from the hotel .
-Was recommended Ses Ancores near the marina for the best fish and seafood but sadly it was fully booked (so be sure to book in advance).
-I can report though that two of the other guests ate there and said it was excellent.
+For lunch the sea-front Son Moll restaurant just along from the hotel, I enjoyed a fabulously hearty tuna nicoise salad.
+The Ses Ancores near the marina is highly recommended for fish and seafood but it was fully booked – when you go be sure to book in advance to take advantage.
+(Two other hotel guests ate there and said it was excellent.)

 I’ve never had a trip to Majorca/Mallorca that hasn’t returned me home feeling happily replete with sunshine, memorable experiences, good food, and the warmth of the locals.
 And this trip to Cala Ratjada was no exception.